songyouwei/ABSA-PyTorch/README.md

 * BERT-based models are more sensitive to hyperparameters (especially learning rate) on small data sets, see [this issue](https://github.com/songyouwei/ABSA-PyTorch/issues/27).
 * Fine-tuning on the specific task is necessary for releasing the true power of BERT.

+### Framework
+For flexible training/inference and aspect term extraction, try [PyABSA](https://github.com/yangheng95/PyABSA), which includes all the models in this repository.

 ## Reviews / Surveys